 Z241.A8 c.1

 The Ars Moriendi (Art of Dying) is an illustrated medieval text meant to help individuals navigate dying.
-Depicting the preparation for death as a struggle between good and evil, the work consists of five pairs of woodcuts detailing competing inspirations and temptations of faith, despair, impatience, vainglory and avarice.
+Depicting the preparation for death as a struggle between good and evil, the work consists of five pairs of woodcuts detailing competing inspirations and temptations of faith, despair, impatience, vainglory, and avarice.
 The final 11th image (shown here) portrays the death scene in which the dying individual successfully achieves the “good” death, with his soul being embraced by angels.

 Richard Dagley